 Mt Hutt is located near Methven.
 You can reach the ski field either by driving (26 km / 40 minutes) or by taking the daily Mt Hutt Ski Bus.

 It rarely snows in the town of Methven.
-However, the mountains just behind the town are covered in snow through the winter, including Mt Hutt Ski Field.
+However, the mountains not far from the town – which include Mt Hut Ski Field – are covered in snow through the winter.

 Mt Hutt Ski Field opens at 9:00 am.